 Using a cargo van as the platform to build out a camper van is super popular these days, and we can understand why!
 Commercial vans make great bones for little RVs and can be customized to include pretty much anything a traveler/camper wants to accommodate.
-With the introduction of the 2022 Ford Transit electric van (also known as the Ford E-Transit), we’re pretty sure there are more than a few adventurers with an eye on transforming one of these babies.
+With the introduction of the Ford Transit electric van (also known as the Ford E-Transit), we’re pretty sure there have been more than a few adventurers with an eye on transforming one of these babies.

 We recently took a look at electric RVs as a general concept, electric vehicle towing capacity, and whether electric vehicles can be flat towed behind a motorhome.
 Now let’s take a look at the Ford Transit all-electric van to see how it shakes out as a camper van!